How Do I use Zoom Meetings with Sakai?

 Zoom Rooms can be added to any meeting created through the Zoom Meetings for Sakai tool.
 This allows your students benefits such as joining a meeting and accessing meeting recordings directly through Sakai.

 Please see the Zoom Room Cart / Sakai Integration article for detailed instructions, and contact your local IT group with specific questions or concerns on using the Zoom Room cart with Sakai.

-How do I add a passcode or waiting room to my meeting?
+Add a passcode or waiting room to a meeting

-After September 27th, 2020, all Zoom meetings (including meetings created through Sakai and Personal Meeting Rooms) will require either a Passcode or Waiting Room.
+All Zoom meetings (including meetings created through Sakai and Personal Meeting Rooms) require a Passcode or Waiting Room.

 If you wish to disable waiting room, you will need to enable passcode for your meeting.
 If you have a recurring meetings, you can do this once for all upcoming meetings.
 Be sure to share the updated passcode and invite link with your Sakai site participants using tools like Announcements or Email.

 When you are scheduling or editing a Zoom meeting, the options to add Passcode and Waiting Room appear as checkboxes in the "Security" section of your meeting settings.